Nuclear War With North Korea: Could U.S. Action In The Region Cause World War 3? [Opinion]

 The China Problem

 An even larger problem, should the U.S. go to war with North Korea, is China.
 While officially China and the U.S. work together to corral North Korea’s nuclear ambitions, Beijing and Pyongyang are staunch allies, according to Newsweek.
-Drawing North Korea into a war could put the U.S. and China facing off against each other in a proxy war that could develop into an actual war.
+Drawing North Korea into a war could result in the U.S. and China facing off against each other in a proxy war that could develop into an actual war.

 And China, unlike North Korea, has nuclear weapons.